With a J.D. from UC Hastings, you can tailor your education to fit a growing number of legal roles and professions.

 - Criminal Law: Gain experience with criminal procedure and criminal trial advocacy through coursework, externships and the Criminal Practice Clinic.

-- Government Law: UC Hastings' newest concentration was launched in 2012 and features a Legislation clinic in Sacramento
+- Government Law: This UC Hastings' concentration was launched in 2012 and features a Legislation clinic in Sacramento

 - Intellectual Property: Learn copyright, trademark and patent law from the top IP practitioners in the Bay Area and finish with a capstone IP seminar.

 - International and Comparative Law: Asia, Europe, the Middle East and more.
 Learn to navigate the waters of international law and study abroad at 16 global universities.

 - Law and Health Sciences: Study the impact of the law in the age of health care reform, bioscience, genetic patents and global epidemics.

 - Social Justice Lawyering: Work directly with live clients as you learn to balance the scales of justice for the poor and marginalized.